 The Mathematics Diagnostic Tests (MDT) are part of an assessment process designed to identify the mathematics or statistics course that is most appropriate in view of a student's background, current abilities, and future needs.
 The tests consist of a collection of multiple-choice questions involving basic mathematical skills, algebra, geometry, trigonometry, reading, and problem-solving.
 These questions are designed to assess readiness for each of MATH 1101, 1150, 1152, 1153, 1170, 1171, 1173, 1174 and 1190 and some Statistics courses (see also the STAT section of this Calendar).
 Immediately after writing the test, each student meets with a departmental advisor to consider the student's most recent transcripts, the current test results, and a short background survey.
 Students should go through this process if they wish to register in one of the above courses but do not have the background described below.
 Students can take part in this process only once in any given twelve month period and the results are valid for three years.
-For more information, including some sample questions and review materials, visit our website at www.langara.bc.ca/ academic-services/math-diagnostic-test/index.html.
+For more information, including some sample questions and review materials, visit our website and search "Math Diagnostic Test."
 Students do not have to write the test if they have:

-- recently completed a prerequisite Langara College Mathematics course with the grade required by the course they want to register in. - a recent "A" grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1171 - a recent "B" grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1153 or 1173 or 1174 - a recent "C+" grade in Principles of Mathematics 12 or Precalculus 12 and a recent "C-" grade in BC Provincial Calculus 12 and want MATH 1153 or 1171 or 1173 or 1174 - a recent "C+" grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1170 - a recent "C-" grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1152 - a recent "C" grade in Principles of Mathematics 11 or Precalculus 11 and want MATH 1150 or 1118 or 1190 or STAT 1124
+- recently completed a prerequisite Langara College Mathematics course with the grade required by the course they want to register in. - a recent 'A' grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1171 - a recent 'B' grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1153 or 1173 or 1174 - a recent 'C+' grade in Principles of Mathematics 12 or Precalculus 12 and a recent 'C-' grade in BC Provincial Calculus 12 and want MATH 1153 or 1171 or 1173 or 1174 - a recent 'C+' grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1170 - a recent 'C-' grade in Principles of Mathematics 12 or Precalculus 12 and want MATH 1152 - a recent 'C' grade in Principles of Mathematics 11 or Precalculus 11 and want MATH 1150 or 1118 or 1190 or STAT 1124